-On Wednesday August 5th, i will embark on a 760km journey through all the counties of Munster that will last five days culminating with an ascent of the viciously steep and much vaunted " Patricks Hill " in Cork City.
+On Thursday August 5th, i will embark on a 640km journey through all the counties of Munster that will last five days culminating with an ascent of the viciously steep and much vaunted " Patricks Hill " in Cork City.

-This is Abigail Curtin - O'Çonnell.
-She is a very sociable 9 year girl old and has Down Syndrome.
+This is Abigail Curtin - O ´ Connell.
+She is a very sociable 15 year girl old and has Down Syndrome.
 She has multiple heart defects and has had many operations to fix them.
 She is getting by with only one half of her heart working properly but is doing very well and is a very happy and healthy looking little girl.
 Abigail avails of most of the services Down Syndrome Ireland provide in Cork such as speech therapy, physio, occupational therapy and school.
 I am delighted she and her family are allowing me to ride the tour for her.

-The first day of the fifteenth "Tour de Munster" will start in Waterford, take the cyclists through Tipperary and Limerick and on to Killaloe, County Clare.
+The first day of the fifteenth "Tour de Munster" will start in Waterford, take the cyclists through Tipperary to Limerick

 On day two we will go through Limerick and North Kerry to Tralee.